GDPR Readiness: A Hotelier's Guide

 Can I transfer personal data related to persons from the EU outside of the EU?

 Organizations are only allowed to transfer personal data outside of the European Economic Area if they have in place appropriate safeguards to protect data abroad.
-Accepted transfer mechanisms include self-certifying to the Privacy Shield Framework (if a US organization), using the EU Commission’s Standard Contractual Clauses, transferring the data to a country that has been recognized by the European Commission as providing an “adequate” level of data protection, obtaining Binding Corporate Rules approval, as well as other less established mechanisms such as certifications and codes of conduct.
-Revinate is in process of certification with Privacy Shield.
+Using the EU Commission’s Standard Contractual Clauses allows for the transfer of data to a country that has been recognized by the European Commission as providing an “adequate” level of data protection.
+Revinate's Data Processing Addendum refers to these Standard Contractual Clauses.

 There are three things that you might need to do depending on your situation and jurisdiction: